Intern Orientation

 Couples Therapy

 Interns provide therapy to couples.
-Couples are broadly defined and may include married, partnered, platonic relationships, etc. Only one member of a couple needs to be a student for the couple to be eligible for couples counseling.
+Couples are inclusively defined and may include married, partnered, platonic relationships, etc. Only one member of a couple needs to be a student for the couple to be eligible for couples counseling.
 Initially, interns see couples with a senior staff co-therapist.

 Training: Supervision of Couples Therapy